Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Dependence on of -Fold Penalization and Cross-Validation

-for some $a,b \geq 0$ depending on $n,m_1,m_2$ but not on $V$.
-Given the heuristic arguments of Section~\ref{sec.oracle.key-quant}, this shows the model selection performance of bias-corrected $V$-fold cross-validation improves when $V$ increases, but the improvement is at most in a second order term as soon as $V$ is large.
-In particular, even if $b \ll a$, the improvement from $V=2$ to $5$ or $10$ is much larger than from $V=10$ to $V=n$, which justifies the commonly used principle that taking $V=5$ or $V=10$ is large enough.
-Assuming in addition $S_{m_1}$ and $S_{m_2}$ are regular histogram models (Example~\ref{ex:regular} in Section~\ref{sec.ex.histos}) and $d_{m_1}$ divides $d_{m_2}$, then, by Lemma~\ref{lem:var2} in Section~\ref{sec.app.variance.eval-terms-histos},
+for some $\ctevarA, \ctevarB \geq 0$ depending on $n,m_1,m_2$ but not on $V$.
+If we admit that the heuristic \eqref{eq.heuristic.variance-comp} holds true, this implies that the model selection performance of bias-corrected $V$-fold cross-validation improves when $V$ increases, but the improvement is at most in a second order term as soon as $V$ is large.
+In particular, even if $\ctevarA \ll \ctevarB$, the improvement from $V=2$ to $5$ or $10$ is much larger than from $V=10$ to $V=n$, which can justify the commonly used principle that taking $V=5$ or $V=10$ is large enough.